What do mosquitoes look like?

 Where are mosquitoes found?

-Areas of standing water attract large populations of mosquitoes.
+Areas of standing water around Quad City properties attract large populations of mosquitoes.
 This is because areas of standing water, either small or large, are where the females lay their eggs and the larvae develop into adults.
 Examples of standing water that attract mosquitoes include:

 Mosquitoes are most active in the spring, summer, and early fall months.
 While some species of mosquitoes are active all day long, others can be found resting in tall grasses and dense vegetation during the day when it’s hottest.
 They leave their hiding spots to feed at both dawn and dusk.